 However, for one who cannot get their hands on one, a plastic cap can serve you.
 Wrap a warm towel around it —for heat—and wait a while.
 I let my deep conditioner sit for at least an hour before rinsing.

 Fun fact: did you know you can turn your regular conditioner into a deep conditioner?

 Well, they say, beauty is pain.
-For one to have a healthy mane and rock your tight coils, you probably just have to go through this process.
+To have a healthy mane and rock your tight coils, you probably have to go through this process.